milgner/redmine_airbrake_server/README.md

 	  config.secure = true                                           # sends data to your server via SSL (optional.) end

 That's it.
-You may run `rake hoptoad:test` to generate a test issue.
+You may run `rake airbrake:test` to generate a test issue.
 If it doesn't work, check your logs and configuration, then [submit an issue on Github](https://github.com/milgner/redmine_airbrake_server/issues)